domjoseph2000/Transaction_Fraud_Detection/README.md

 ### Install Python and Mlflow Python Package

+MLflow R package is actually a "wrapper" around the Python process running in the background.
+So we need to install python and create a virtual environment where we install python `mlflow` package.
 The following steps need to be performed independently outside of R console or Rstudio before the analysis and model runs.

-MLflow R package is actually a "wrapper" around the Python process running in the background.
-So we need to install python and create a virtual environment where we install python `mlflow` package

 -	Install python version and create the venv.

 	`python -m venv A:\path-to-venv-folder\mlflow_venv`

 -	Activate your venv.

 	`A:\path-to-venv-folder\mlflow_venv\Scripts\activate`

 -	Install mlflow python package in your venv.

 	`pip install mlflow`

 Edit the system environment variables and add `MLFLOW_BIN` and `MLFLOW_PYTHON_BIN`  environment variables.
 These are used by the MLflow R client to locate your Python and MLflow installations.